Peer Assessment

 Concerns and solutions.

-One common question that is asked is whether peer review is time consuming, and the answer is ‘NO’ if you use the UCL IPAC system.
+One of the common questions that have been asked, is whether peer review is time consuming, and the answer is ‘NO’ if you use the UCL IPAC system.
 The reasons as to why peer assessment is not time consuming is because the IPAC system:

-• Minimises staff time in setting and running the method.
+• Minimises staff time in setting up and running peer feedback.

 • Significantly reduces time spent due to student complaints.

-Dr Pilar will be running 2 types of training sessions:
+Dr Pilar will be running 2 types of training sessions on IPAC:

-(1) IPAC introductory seminar: Introduction to the Individual Peer Assessment of Contribution to group work methodology.
-We cover the basis of how it works and how it can be implemented in your group work activity.
-We also look at typical questions/worries of academic staff.
-Good for people who is new to the IPAC assessment methodology.
+1. IPAC introductory seminar: Introduction to the Individual Peer Assessment of Contribution to group work methodology.
+This course covers the basis of how it works and how it can be implemented in your group work activity.
+It also looks at typical questions/worries of academic staff and is perfect for those of you who are new to the IPAC assessment methodology.
+The introductory seminar will run on the following dates/times:

 4th June 2024, 10-11am